calebsmth54/calebsmth54.github/projects/DyingOfTheLight.md

 [![Event Graph](/assets/img/LD/BP_Action1_StartAction.PNG)](/assets/img/LD/BP_Action1_StartAction.PNG){:target="_blank"}
 <div style="display:none;">_</div>

 This class drives both player and enemy actions.
 It provides a simple data driven interface to tweak the length, active window and other such timing properties of an action.
 Using this component I was able to easily hookup player and enemy actions and their associated effects without copying a lot of code over and over.
-This little component turned about to be a life saver on the project, and the small amount of investment time I put into creating it paid off well.
+This little component turned out to be a life saver on the project, and the small amount of investment time I put into creating it paid off well.

 [Functions and Variables](/assets/img/LD/BP_Action2_VariableFunctionList.PNG){:target="_blank"} -
 [Start Action](/assets/img/LD/BP_Action1_StartAction.PNG){:target="_blank"} -